Genomics of Rare Disease

 |Commercial||On-site twin accommodation||£483||£583|

 The registration fee includes entrance to the lectures and poster sessions, an abstract book, meals (lunch and dinner) and refreshments during the conference.
 Breakfast will be provided for delegates who have booked accommodation.

-Accommodation is provided for the nights of 26 and 27 March 2018.
+Accommodation is provided for the nights of 27 and 28 March 2019, when booked with your conference registration.
 Please note: there is limited onsite accommodation and this will be allocated on a first-come, first-served basis.
 Therefore, early registration is recommended.